RalphAS/PeriodicSchurDecompositions.jl/docs/src/index.md

 ## Acknowledgements

-The meat of this package is mainly a translation of implementations in [the SLICOT library](https://github.com/SLICOT/SLICOT-Reference.git).
+The meat of this package is largely a translation of implementations in [the SLICOT library](https://github.com/SLICOT/SLICOT-Reference.git).